fxtlabs/date/README.md

 Package `date` provides functionality for working with dates.

-This package introduces a light-weight `Date` type that is storage-efficient and covenient for calendrical calculations and date parsing and formatting (including years outside the [0,9999] interval).
+This package introduces a light-weight `Date` type that is storage-efficient and convenient for calendrical calculations and date parsing and formatting (including years outside the [0,9999] interval).

 See [package documentation](https://godoc.org/github.com/fxtlabs/date) for